crueber/restful-api/README.md

 and they all follow the node convention of callback(err, args...).

     PostsController = {
-      finder: function (identifier, is_index, callback) {},     // identifier is a string that was passed in the URI.
+      // identifier is a string that was passed in the URI.
       // is_index is a boolean for if this was called from an index or not
       // callback takes err and the model. the model will be set on req[controller_name] for subsequent requests.
-      secure: function (req, is_nested, is_secure_callback) {}, // is_nested indicates whether this controllers action will be called.
+      finder: function (req, identifier, is_index, callback) {},
+      // is_nested indicates whether this controllers action will be called.
       // is_secure_callback takes err and a boolean to indicate if the request is authorized.
+      secure: function (req, is_nested, is_secure_callback) {},

-      before_filters: [ function (req, res, callback) ],        // filters that are run before the resource function.
+      // filters that are run before the resource function.
 Callback takes err.
-      after_filters: [ function (req, res, callback) ],         // filters that are run after the resource function, and after the response has been sent.
+      before_filters: [ function (req, res, callback) ],
+      // filters that are run after the resource function, and after the response has been sent.
 Callback takes err.
+      after_filters: [ function (req, res, callback) ],

       // ** Actions: These are the actually heavy lifters of a resource.
-      index: function (req, res, data) {},     // data is a callback that accepts error and an array of serializable objects.
+      // data is a callback that accepts error and an array of serializable objects.
 Each object must contain an 'id' property.
-      read: function (req, res, data) {},      // data is a callback that accepts error and a serializable object.
+      index: function (req, res, data) {},
+      // data is a callback that accepts error and a serializable object.
 Must contain on 'id' property.
-      create: function (req, res, data) {},    // data is a callback that takes error and a serializable version of the created resource.
+      read: function (req, res, data) {},
+      // data is a callback that takes error and a serializable version of the created resource.
 Must contain an 'id' property.
-      update: function (req, res, data) {},    // data is a callback that takes error and a serializable version of the updated resource.
+      create: function (req, res, data) {},
+      // data is a callback that takes error and a serializable version of the updated resource.
 Must contain an 'id' property.
-      remove: function (req, res, success) {}, // success is a callback that takes error.
+      update: function (req, res, data) {},
+      // success is a callback that takes error.
 If there isn't one, it returns 200 to indicate success.
+      remove: function (req, res, success) {}
     }

 Note that if you omit any of these, it doesn't matter!
 They're simply not applied to that particular resource.
 Missing a finder?
 No biggy.
 No security necessary?
 Omit the secure property.
 Don't need an index?
 Don't use it!
 That simple.
 Oh, and if you omit an action, a proper 405 will be returned by default.